SteinarVrenne/school_imt3501/task2/source/pages/02_Major_Threats.rst

 In this section, we will identify potential threats and sources for the Out-patient healthcare monitoring system.
 These threats will be identified by using the STRIDE model as SRIDE per threat.
-The STRIDE methodology is defined as followed:
+STRIDE is just used as a guide in order to specify the  The STRIDE methodology is defined as followed:

 .. csv-table::
   :header: **STRIDE letter**, **Definition**, **Violates**